 Pin The Best Places to visit in Vietnam for later.

-Best Places to visit in Central Vietnam
+Best Places to Visit in Central Vietnam

 Recommended by Monique | MC Adventure

-Ninh Binh is one of the most beautiful places in Vietnam.
+Ninh Binh is one of the most beautiful places to visit in Vietnam.
 Not only can you take in breathtaking views from the 500 stairs of Mua Caves, but you can also take in the UNESCO World Heritage Site Trang An.

 Trang An gives you the opportunity to explore towering limestone karsts via a 3-hour boat tour with a local guide.
 Explore beautiful hidden temples, take in the set from Kong: Skull Island, and squeeze your way under hundreds of meters of river caves for an unforgettable experience.
 Most importantly, Mua Caves Ecolodge gives you the chance to fall asleep to the sound of frogs, with not a car horn in earshot!